natemcmaster/dotnet-serve/README.md

 ## Usage

 ```
-dotnet serve [path] [options]
+Usage: dotnet serve [arguments] [options]

 Arguments:
-  path                    Base path to the server root.
-Defaults to the current directory.
+  path  Base path to the server root

 Options:
+  -?|-h|--help            Show help information
   -p|--port <PORT>        Port to use [8080].
 Use 0 for a dynamic port.
   -a|--address <ADDRESS>  Address to use [0.0.0.0]
-  -o|--open-browser       Open a web browser when the server starts [false]
+  -o|--open-browser       Open a web browser when the server starts. [false]
-  -?|-h|--help            Show help information
+  --path-base <PATH>      The base URL path of postpended to the site url.
 ```